 Visit COEX Aquarium

-The largest aquarium in South Korea is hosted inside a shopping mall!
-Hosting around 40.000 sea creatures, this is the place to be for kids and adults alike.
+The largest aquarium in South Korea is inside a shopping mall!
+With around 40,000 sea creatures, this is the place to be for kids and adults alike.
 Why not spend a few fun hours learning about the incredible life of underwater creatures?

-You’ll get to see sharks, penguins, a “mermaid performance” and much more.
+You’ll see sharks, penguins, a “mermaid performance” and more.

-By booking online you will not only save on the price ticket, but you will also have the flexibility to cancel or change your booking.
+By booking online, you will not only save on the ticket price but also have the flexibility to cancel or change your booking.

 Address: 513 Yeongdong-daero, Gangnam-gu, Seoul, South Korea